 I teach in the Department of English at Loyola University Chicago as Edward Surtz, S.J., Associate Professor in Medieval Literature and Culture.
+My research is concentrated on the language, form, and textual transmission of medieval English poetry.
+I also study and write about the medieval disciplines of grammar and rhetoric, the literature of the English Rising of 1381, and the reception of Boethius’s Consolation of Philosophy.
 I am author of Reconstructing Alliterative Verse: The Pursuit of a Medieval Meter, now available from Cambridge University Press.
-Details on this and other research may be found under the “Publications” tab.
+Details on this and other publications may be found here.

-I study medieval English poetry, with a focus on language, form, and textual transmission.
-Other research interests include the medieval disciplines of grammar and rhetoric, the literature of the English Rising of 1381, and the reception of Boethius’s Consolation of Philosophy.
-Current projects include an article on Middle English lyric and an edition (with James Eric Ensley) of Takamiya MS 23 for the Piers Plowman Electronic Archive.
-I am also studying the texts and sources of two late medieval/early mod.
+Current projects include an essay on Middle English lyric in sermons; an article on the Lay Folks’ Catechism; an edition (with James Eric Ensley) of Takamiya MS 23 for the Piers Plowman Electronic Archive; and studies of the texts and sources of two late medieval/early mod.
 English translations of Boethius’s Consolation: John Walton’s versification (c.
 1410), and George Colvile’s 1556 prose rendering.

 At Loyola I teach an introduction to literary reading, plus upper-division and graduate courses in medieval literature, Geoffrey Chaucer’s poetry, alliterative poetry, and Old English language and literature.